 Wix Cuts Costs, Increases Website Performance Using Amazon EC2 Spot Instances

 Business owners know that having an online presence is critical, but for many, building that presence is difficult and frustrating.
 That’s where web development platform Wix comes in.
-Wix strives to empower its more than 180 million users in 190 countries to create elegant, professional websites with no coding skills needed.
+Wix empower its more than 210 million users in 190 countries to create professional websites with no coding skills needed.
 And when Wix seeks to further streamline its platform, it turns to Amazon Web Services (AWS) to provide the necessary compute capacity to support it.

 Being able to deploy all this capacity to Amazon EC2 Spot Instances enabled us to significantly improve the performance of Wix sites.”

 Founded in Tel Aviv, Israel, in 2006, Wix quickly became a leader in web development due to its versatility and ease of use.
 As the number of users grew into the tens of millions, the company’s legacy on-premises compute solution needed to expand to additional resources.
 “When you’re working with an on-premises environment,” says Wix systems engineer Dimitri Krassovski, “you can’t really get hardware fast, and you have to plan ahead.”
 In 2015, in anticipation of its continued growth, Wix began migrating its workloads to Amazon EC2 instances, which provide secure, resizable compute capacity in the cloud, and it hasn’t looked back.

 When the idea came along to introduce SSR—a means of prerendering that vastly reduces load times—Wix looked to its cloud service provider, AWS, for a solution.
 Because the amount of reserved compute capacity needed to reliably deliver SSR would be costly, Amazon EC2 Spot Instances—which take advantage of unused Amazon EC2 capacity at up to a 90 percent discount compared to On-Demand Instance prices—stood out as an attractive choice.